scip-java

 Getting started

-By following the instructions on this page, you should be able to generate a SCIP index of your Java codebase using Gradle or Maven.
+By following the instructions on this page, you should be able to generate a SCIP index of your Java codebase using Gradle, Maven, sbt, or Bazel.
 See Supported build tools for an overview of other build tools that we're planning to support in the future.

 Docker image